RobertMenke/Tooltip-js/readme.md

 The library provides a number of events that can be automatically applied to the tooltip.

-- ``.removeListener()`` - automatically remove the tooltip the next time any part of the document is clicked
 - ``setClickCallback(event, callback)`` - set a custom callback that happens after the tooltip has been applied the DOM.
 The callback is called with the parameters (/**Node|Element*/event.target, /**jQuery*/$tooltip).
-- ``.scrollWith($jquery_element)`` - tell the tooltip to scroll according the scrolling of a different html element.
+- ``.scrollWith(html_element)`` - tell the tooltip to scroll according the scrolling of a different html element.
 Typically you will not need this method, but certain tricky situations may make this method useful.

 #Dependencies:

--jQuery (Will look into writing this in vanilla js in the future)
+- None :)

 #About